rcmp-grc/rcmp-grc.github.io/careers-carrieres/fed-pol-civil-en.md

 <section id="s3">
     <h2>How to apply</h2>
     <p>Learn more about the role, qualifications, training program, and current opportunities for <a href="#">Civilian Criminal Investigators</a>.</p>
-    <p>Explore <a href="#">civilian career</a> opportunities within the RCMP and search for current openings through the Government of Canada jobs platform.
+    <p>Explore <a href="https://emploisfp-psjobs.cfp-psc.gc.ca/psrs-srfp/applicant/page2440?toggleLanguage=en">civilian career</a> opportunities within the RCMP and search for current openings through the Government of Canada jobs platform.
     </p>
 </section>